 My Dog is Drooling While Sleeping

-That’s because we are not consciously swallowing the saliva that our mouths continue to produce regardless of whether we’re awake or asleep, and we may also take up an unfamiliar position such as laying upon our backs.
+That’s because they are not consciously swallowing the saliva that their mouths continue to produce regardless of whether they’re awake or asleep.
+They may also take up an unfamiliar position such as laying upon our backs.

 Can a Dog Ear Infection Cause Drooling?

 Drooling and slobbering are closely linked to a dog’s ear health.
 If your dog’s ear smells and has brown discharge, it’s vital that this is dealt with by a vet.

 It’s not just ear infections, either.
 Problems with the eyes and throat can also lead to an excess of drool in your canine.
 A course of antibiotics will typically resolve these ailments.

 My Dog Can’t Walk Straight and is Drooling

 This could suggest that your dog is having a stroke or other serious health concern.
 Other possible reasons for this behavior include the following: